 Some more general guidance and training for users is also available:

 Guidance for Tenancy Admins

-The configuration of G Suite in Glow means that individual users can be assigned delegated admin roles for their tenancies.
+The configuration of Google Workspace in Glow means that individual users can be assigned delegated admin roles for their tenancies.
 These roles have been designed to give Glow customers/ local authorities as much control over their tenancies as possible.
-More information can be found on the G Suite admin roles page.
+More information can be found on the Google Workspace admin roles page.

-These roles may be useful for Glow customers/ local authorities if deciding to opt into allowing students access to Google Meet by:
+These roles may be useful for Glow customers/ local authorities to:

 Google Chat is available for teaching and non-teaching staff only and allows for one to one and group messaging.
 This is configured to make sure chats are only accessible by users within the domain and that the new Chat client is used (Classic Hangouts cannot be used through Glow).

-Support is available though the G Suite Learning Center page.
+Support is available though the Google Workspace Learning Center page.